Stock Spotlight: Temple & Webster Group Ltd (ASX:TPW)

 - Strong revenue growth suggests TPW can continue to win market share and become the leader in its core markets.

-- Active customer growth remains strong, with revenue per customer also increasing at a solid rate.
+- Active customer growth remains strong, with revenue per customer also increasing.

 - Management is very focused on reinvesting in the business to grow top line growth and capture as much market share as possible.
 Whilst this comes at the expense of margins in the short term, the scale benefits mean rapid margin expansion could be easily achieved.